9 Unusual Places You Probably Didn’t Know Existed

 The Wave: Top Off The Beaten Path Places In America

-Another place frozen time in time.
-Over millions of years, nature shaped this piece of landscape between the border of Arizona and Utah with just wind and water.
-Before you jump up and make your way to Kanab, know that they only allow 20 visitors a day.
-Just 20!
-10 spots are allocated away via a lottery system 4 months in advance, and the other 10 via a morning lottery at the Land of Bureau Management office in Kanab held at 9 am the day before.
+Nowadays, they allow up to 64 people or 16 groups, and most of the spots are allocated away via a lottery system 4 months in advance, and the rest via a morning lottery at the Land of Bureau Management office in Kanab held at 9 am the day before you want to visit.
 If you’re one of the lucky few, you will be treated to a spectacular surprise that not very many people have seen with their own eyes.
 To find out how I sort of went around the system, check out my post on Hiking The Wave.

 5. Buzludzha